cisagov/manage.get.gov/docs/developer/README.md

 You can also compile the **Sass** at any time using `npx gulp compile`.
 Similarly, you can copy over **other static assets** (images and javascript files), using `npx gulp copyAssets`.

-### CSS convention
+### CSS classes naming

-We use [CSS Block Element Modifier (BEM)](https://getbem.com/naming/) naming conventions for our custom classes.
+We use [CSS Block Element Modifier (BEM)](https://getbem.com/naming/) naming convention for our custom classes.
 This is in line with how USWDS [approaches](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/) their CSS class architecture and helps keep our code cohesive and readable.

 ### Upgrading USWDS and other JavaScript packages